 Do not use this table to find the metric equivalent to an SWG cable.
 For that, go here.

-The table assumes substitution of an SWG-sized cable of the same type as the metric-sized cable.
+The table assumes the SWG-sized cable is substituted for a metric-sized cable of the same type.
 It cannot be used, for example, to find an SWG-sized aluminum cable to substitute for a copper metric cable.
 If the types are dissimilar, consult the cable manufacturer's literature to determine capacity.

 |Nominal Cross-sectional Area